-- The request must include: A copy of the bill of sale with the Hull ID number, the new owner's name and address and a Certified Check or Money Order for the correct transfer fee amount.
-MONTEREY BOATS will send a new warranty card with the updated information once this information has been received. - 3.
-Only the unused portion of the original Ten-Year Transferable Limited Structural Hull Warranty will apply for the benefit of the new owner. - 4.
-In the event fiberglass hull work is required, the new owner must return the product to the original selling dealer or to a dealer authorized to service MONTEREY product. - The cost of returning the product to and from either the dealer, authorized representative or to MONTEREY BOATS will be the sole responsibility of the owner.
+- The request must include: A copy of the bill of sale with the Hull ID number, the new owner's name and address, and a Certified Check or Money Order for the correct transfer fee amount.
+MONTEREY BOATS will send a new warranty card with the updated information once this information has been received. - Only the unused portion of the original Five-Year Transferrable Limited Structural Hull Warranty will apply to the new owner.

+- In the event of fiberglass hull work is required, the new owner must return the product to the original selling dealer or to a dealer authorized to service MONTEREY products. - The cost of returning the product to and from either the dealer, authorized representative or to MONTEREY BOATS will be the sole responsibility of the owner.